shuozhixu/Modelling_2024/README.md

 Note: we have calculated only a single GSFE curve here.
 [A previous paper](http://dx.doi.org/10.1016/j.intermet.2020.106844) found that multiple GSFE curves need to be calculated to obtain a good mean GSFE curve.

-To obtain other GSFE curves on other shift planes, please change the last integer (by default 1) in line 34 of `lmp_gsfe.in` to `2`, `3`, ..., `20`.
-Eventually, we will have 20 GSFE curves.
+To obtain other GSFE curves on other shift planes, please change the last integer (by default 1) in line 34 of `lmp_gsfe.in` to `2`, `3`, ..., `20`, respectively.
+And run 19 more simulations.
+Then we will have 20 GSFE curves.

 #### CoCrNi with CSRO